jfolleas1/cv.image-recognition.train-on-aws-sagemaker/README.md

 `python project_manager.py --build_and_push_docker_image`

-It will also push your docker image on ECR.
+It will also push your docker image on AWS ECR.

 ## Launch the training job